 - Jacques Gouverneur's "The Foundations of Capitalist Economy"/"Understanding the Economy": freely available in PDF format, the hard copy costs EUR10.
 The books are available in English, French and Spanish.

-- In general, the scholars mentioned in the list below make available their papers, those they recommend as readings in their classes and lecture notes: check them out.
+- In general, the guys mentioned in the list below make available their papers (those they recommend as readings in their classes and lecture notes): check them out.

-Scholars working within a Marxist/radical tradition (institutional sites):
+Scholars working within a Marxist/radical tradition (institutional/semi-institutional sites):

 Sorted alphabetically, contains mostly economists (but there is at least one journalist, one sociologist, one philosopher and one geographer) working within academe, with institutional sites totally or at least substantially in English.